You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Which patents cover Brivaracetam, and when can generic versions of Brivaracetam launch?

-Brivaracetam is a drug marketed by Aurobindo Pharma Ltd, Lupin Ltd, Sunshine, and Zydus Pharms. and is included in four NDAs.
+Brivaracetam is a drug marketed by Aurobindo Pharma Ltd, Lupin Ltd, MSN, Sunshine, and Zydus Pharms. and is included in five NDAs.

 The generic ingredient in BRIVARACETAM is brivaracetam.
-One supplier is listed for this compound.
+Six suppliers are listed for this compound.
 Additional details are available on the brivaracetam profile page.

 AI Deep Research